microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### AWS Support Plans

-- Free: 24hx7 access to customer service
+- Free: **24hx7** access to customer service
 - Developer: emails Cloud Support Associates.
 24 hours reponse General/ 12h system impairs
-- Business: 24x7 email, phone and chat access , production system impaires <4h, Production system down <1h
+- Business: **24x7 email, phone and chat access** , production system **impaires <4h**, Production **system down <1h**
-- Enterprise: dedicated TAM + concierge supoort team for billing, business critical down < 15 min
+- Enterprise: **dedicated TAM + concierge** support team for billing, business **critical down < 15 min**

+## Advanced Identity
+### Cognito

+Identity for **web and mobile application** Users. **Create users** for **Web and mobile** apps using Cognito. ( can also **login with facebook and google** )
+### Directory services

+Login to **Microsoft active directory** services.
+It establishes a **connection** with on premises AD.
+### Signle Sign On (SSO)

+Use **one login** to connect to **multiple accounts**. can be integrated with on premesis AD.

+## Well Architected Framework

+### Operation Excellence

+- Operation as Code .
+Infrasturcture as Code.
+- Make frequent small changes.
+- Annotate documentation.
+- Adjust procedures Frequently.
+- Anticipate failures.

+### Security

+**Protects** Information and assets while using risk management.

+- Centralized accounts.
+- Least priviliges
+- Enable traceability
+- Apply security in all layers
+- Automate security
+- Protect data in and out
+- Prepare seucrity events

+### Reliability

+The ability to **recover** from infrastructure of service **disruption**.

+- Test recovery procedures
+- Auto recover from failure
+- Autoscale
+- Stop guessing capacity
+- Manage automation

+### Performance Efficiency

+Using computing ressources **efficiently** to meet requirements and evolve.

+- Use advanced technologies
+- Go global in minutes
+- Use serverless architecture
+- Experiment more often
+- Mechanical sympathy : be aware of all AWS services
+### Cost Optimization

+Run system at the lowest price.

+- Pay for what you use
+- Stop spending money on datacenter operations
+- Analyse and attribute expenditures (Tags)
+- Use managed applications (cheaper)

+## AWS EcoSystem

+APN : AWS Partner Network
+APN Technology Partner : provding hardware / Connectivity / and software help APN Consulting Partner : helps building systems
+APN Training Partner : helping on learning AWS
+AWS Competency Program : granted to APN Partners with strong technical proficiencies AWS Navigate Program : helps partners becomre better partners

 ## check [Technical Professional](../TechnicalProfessional/AWS-core.md) for further documentation